 These results were recorded for my time in Lancaster, PA (Lat: 40.049880 Long: -76.292790) , at around 20:30.
 The season was winter, with the date being March 16.
 I observed a full moon from my father’s backyard, which meant that the entirety of the moon’s visible face (from Earth’s perspective) was being illuminated by the sun’s rays.
 To further analyze this, the simulation showed that the sun’s rays were positioned directly perpendicular to the moon’s face.
 It also confirmed the direction that I had observed the moon traveling in, from Southeast to Northwest.

+Extra Credit: